 The interface consists of a sidebar with icons for Home, Cabinet, Module, Log, Set, Control, and Scope.
-The main area has tabs for Current Alarm, History Alarm (highlighted in green), and Operation Log.
+The main area has tabs for Current Alarm, History Alarm (which is active), and Operation Log.
 The History Alarm table has columns for ID, Date/Time, and Alarm.
-The Operation Log table is empty.
-A 'Download' button is located at the bottom of the log area.
+The bottom screenshot shows a 'Download' button at the bottom of the table area.